-3.0 Justification for the creation of the Llanelli Town Centre LDO
+3.0 Justification for the creation of the Carmarthen Town Centre LDO

 3.1 Where a retail centre is demonstrating signs of decline, national planning policy makes provision for that decline to be managed and/or for action to be taken to regenerate a centre.
 In such circumstances an LDO may (as part of a collective approach) contribute to local economic development and regeneration, helping make places more attractive and more competitive, helping in incentivising development and reducing vacancy rates.
-There is clear evidence that Llanelli town centre faces specific challenges.
-Whilst this may not impact wholly across the town centre, there are areas where implications of changing retail patterns may be most prevalent often manifesting in the form of long term vacancies.
+The impact associated with the Covid-19 pandemic and the economic impact is particularly relevant in this regard and there is clear evidence that Carmarthen town centre faces challenges arising from what are unprecedented circumstances.
+Whilst this may not impact wholly across the wider town centre, there are areas where implications on the retail sector will be more prevalent and raise specific issues in relation to prospective long-term vacancies.